Sovendus-GmbH/sovendus-builder/README.md

 ## Publishing

-Use the <techsupport@sovendus.com> npmjs account and run
+Use your npmjs account and run

 ```bash
 npm run release